 Jeremiah Owyang makes a number of great observations in this post that he interprets as the end of the golden era of tech blogging.
-I strongly recommend reading it as it’s indeed hard not to see a pattern after the sale of TechCrunch, of ReadWriteWeb or the departure of Ben Parr or Marshall Kirckpatrick.
-Is […]Read More
+I strongly recommend reading it as it’s indeed hard not to…Read More

 I re-scooped this from Giuseppe Mauriello as I felt the somehow inconclusive conclusion was very close to what I personally felt: yes, curation is changing and digital curation will not be the same as it used to be pre-digital.
 Bottom line is we need to be prepared to live with softer boundaries than before of what is good and what isn’t.